canonical/synapse-operator/src-docs/backup.py.md

 check_region_or_endpoint_set(region: str, values: dict[str, Any]) → str
 ```

-Validate that eather that region or endpoint are set.
+Validate that either that region or endpoint is set.